What Happened to Augason Farms?

 If you eat a lot, you may be starting to feel a bit hungry at the end of two weeks, but it’s not likely to do you any lasting harm.

 On the downside, there’s limited variety in meals.
-You won’t starve on these rations, but the novelty of eating emergency food will quickly wear off.
+You won’t starve on these rations, but the novelty of eating it will quickly wear off.